 Staff teaching on the core courses of the LLM in Intellectual Property Law are experts in their field and are actively involved in cutting-edge research in the field.

-Jane Cornwell joined the Law School as a lecturer in intellectual property law in October 2010.
+Jane Cornwell joined the University of Edinburgh as a lecturer in intellectual property law in October 2010.
 After graduating from the University of Cambridge, she qualified and practised as a solicitor in the intellectual property team at Linklaters LLP in London.
 Thereafter she spent several years practising at McGrigors LLP in Scotland, latterly as Director in the Edinburgh litigation team specialising in contentious intellectual property.

 If you have any questions about the LLM in Intellectual Property Law please don't hesitate to contact us.